Letters From Swaziland

 May 1971

 And now Sweden…I have been in Sweden for two full days now.
 On Fri. the 21st I boarded a train in London that took me to the North Sea where I took a boat to Rotterdam in the Netherlands.
-There I climbed into another train which took me across the Netherlands, north Germany and arrived in Copenhagen, Denmark at 9 AM on Saturday – 23 hours of travel.
+There I climbed into another train which took me across the Netherlands and north Germany and arrived in Copenhagen, Denmark at 9 AM on Saturday – 23 hours of travel.

 Following a 90 minute boat ride I reached Malmö by noon and from there I hitched the remaining 60 miles to Hässleholm.
 When I arrived I was warmly greeted and ever since I have been treated in a manner that would make the Prodigal son’s homecoming seem mediocre.

-Already after two days I have been fed to bursting point, ushered about all over the countryside and treated in too many pleasant ways that space does not permit me to recount.(Even the table where I ate was thoughtfully decked with two miniature American flags on little flagstaffs.)
+Already after two days I have been fed to bursting point, ushered about all over the countryside, and treated in too many pleasant ways that space does not permit me to recount.
+(Even the table where I ate was thoughtfully decked with two miniature American flags on little flagstaffs.)

 You will like the Swedes for they will “drink you under the table” when it comes to coffee.
 I’ve had coffee poured down me at every turn only having it broken by tasty little pastries that always accompany the coffee.

 It is a beautiful time of year here.
-Mustard which is a mere weed to us is grown commercially here and covers the green countryside with brilliant patches of yellow.
+Mustard, which is a mere weed to us, is grown commercially here and covers the green countryside with brilliant patches of yellow.
 The country about Hässleholm and Österlöv where Grandma Boileau lived is remarkably like that of Cheboygan as there are pine forests, lakes and rocky soil.

 We visited a farm near Österlöv on Sunday where a cousin of Dad’s – Anna Nilsson – and her husband live.
 They are very simple and warm people who fed us and showed me a number of old pictures that Grandma had sent to her with Klara – pictures of Dad as a boy and his brothers and sisters, a striking portrait of Harold, a 1900 portrait of Grandpa & Grandma which is the finest picture of them that I have seen, and a Saginaw Christmas 1948 picture: I with a toy truck, Karen with a doll and buggy and Richard with, of course, a basketball.